-

 The following describes how to set an event notification.

-- Enter the condition as a regular expression. (
+• Enter the condition as a regular expression. (<example> prefix images/: ^images/)

-- Target: Select a destination to deliver an event notification.
-Only Cloud Functions is supported
+• Target: select a destination to forward an event notification.
+Cloud Functions only

-- Select Cloud Functions to display the list of set triggers.
+• Selecting Cloud Functions displays a list of triggers set up.
 If there is no existing trigger, click the [Create trigger] button to create a new one.
-For more details on trigger creation, refer to the Object Storage Trigger Guide.
+For details on how to create triggers, see the Object Storage Trigger Usage Guide.

-- Note for recursive calls: Mark the checkbox after reading the guide.
+• Caution for recursive calls: click the checkbox after reading the guide.

 {